 Waking Ned Devine (1998)

 What happens when you learn you’ve won the lottery and you drop dead (literally) from the shock?
 Where does that money go?
 If you are the townsfolk where Ned Devine (said winner) lives, it goes to you!
-In this film, Ned learns he has won the lottery and he dies.
+In this film, Ned learns he has won the lottery, and he dies.
 Jackie and Michael, his friends, come up with a plan to claim the ticket and share the lottery winnings with the entire town… The plan appears to have no glitches until the claim inspector comes in person!
 Watch the hilarity ensue as the Irishmen try to pass off this little white lie.

 29th Street (1991)

 Based on a true story, this film may be the most inspiring one from the entire bunch.
-It tells the story of Frank Pesce (Anthony LaPaglia) a Little Italy resident from New York who suddenly enjoys a streak of amazing luck.
+It tells the story of Frank Pesce (Anthony LaPaglia) a Little Italy resident from New York who suddenly enjoys a streak of fantastic luck.
 Frank decides to use this luck and test out the first statewide lottery organized in New York in 1976.
-He buys a single ticket and suddenly, everyone wants to be Frank’s friend.
+He buys a single ticket, and suddenly, everyone wants to be Frank’s friend.
 Frank eventually wins six million dollars but is that sufficient to make his life better?
 Watch this lovely movie to find out.
 While it’s only loosely based on Frank Pesce’s life, 29th Street is still worth adding to your lottery movie collection.